Welcome

 Oh the Deity of kudala sangama, make (me) think that "I am a son of Your house."]

 These beautiful words written by Basavanna (1131–1196) in his Vachanas/sayings give the crux of what hospitality means.
+Don't ask who this man is instead accept him/her as your own brother or sister.
 As we meditate over the liturgical readings on this 13th Sunday in Ordinary time, the Word of God invites us to embrace everyone as our brothers and sisters, so that we may truly call ourselves as children of God.

 1. Embracing the Other with True Hospitality

 The pretty emotional tone that we find in 2 Kgs 4:8–11, 14–16 where prophet Elisha is accepted as a member of the household not by a man but a woman who was barren.
 The kindness of the woman is such that she makes her husband to give the best of the hospitality to the prophet of God.
-She swiftly recognizes the holiness in Elisha moreover shows her kindness as one of the family members.
+She swiftly recognizes the holiness in Elisha moreover provides generously as one of the family members.

 Thursday, June 18, 2026